storj/docs/app/dcs/third-party-tools/splunk/page.md

 Integrating Splunk with Storj requires S3 credentials from Storj that will be added to the [indexes.conf]() in Splunk.

-Splunk Enterprise integrates with any S3-compatible cloud storage platform.&#x20;
+Splunk Enterprise integrates with any S3-compatible cloud storage platform.

 To complete the integration, you will need:

-- A Storj account&#x20;
+- A Storj account

-- An on-premises instance of Splunk&#x20;
+- An on-premises instance of Splunk

-Splunk is compatible with Windows, Mac, and Linux OS.&#x20;
+Splunk is compatible with Windows, Mac, and Linux OS.

 To complete the integration, follow the steps below.